 Creation: Passwords are automatically generated from the system when a user is created.
 The System Administrator or Agency Administrator will communicate the system-generated password to the user.

 Use: The user will be required to change the password the first time they log onto the system.
-The password must be at least 8 characters and alphanumeric.
-Passwords should not be able to be easily guessed or found in a dictionary.
+The password must be at least 8 characters long and contain a minimum of one each upper and lowercase letter, numeric character, and special character.
+Passwords should not be able to be easily guessed, found in a dictionary, or you are aware it has been previously compromised.
 Passwords are the individual’s responsibility and users cannot share passwords.
 Users may not keep written copies of their password in a publicly accessible location.

 Storage: Any passwords that are written down are to be stored securely and must be inaccessible to other persons.
 Users are not to store passwords on a personal computer for easier log on.

 Expiration: Passwords expire every 45 days.
-Users may not use the same password consecutively.
-Passwords cannot be re-used until 2 password selections have expired.
+Users may not use the same password consecutively or reuse previous passwords..

-Unsuccessful logon: If a user unsuccessfully attempts to log on 3 times, their User ID will be “locked out,” and access permission will be revoked rendering the user unable to gain access until their password is reset.
+Unsuccessful logon: If a user unsuccessfully attempts to log on 3 times, their User ID will be “locked out,” and access permission will be revoked rendering the user unable to gain access until their password is reset by contacting either their Agency or System Administrator.

 Inputting Data